HoseynAAmiri/pyrtz2/README.md

 ![pyrtz2.app](./example/con050.PNG)

 You can select the contact point interactively.
 It will perform fits for approach and dwell parts of the curves using Hertzian and biexponential equations.
-After downloading the `csv` of fits, you can download those curves in one pdf files.
+After downloading the `csv` of fits, you can download those curves in one `pdf` file.

 These options are under development:
 - Show Fits